 Yes, we do.
 However, pets need to be leashed or contained and must have their vaccinations (unless there is a medical reason not to).
 Pets should be spayed and neutered.
 Aggressive animals are not welcome.
 We utilize the Yellow Dog Project for tagging dogs as yellow or green.
 Pets must be registered, which you can do on-site at registration.
-We do have a pet medic on site, as well.

 Most dogs (including our own – and we have many of our own and fosters) would be overwhelmed by KG.
 Many pets would be happier at home, at a kennel or with loving friends.
 If your pet is not a dog, not spayed/neutered or up to date on vaccinations, you must contact Maryanne ahead of time (NOT the day before Anticifest).
 Any concerns, please also contact us.

 Be sure to read the pet rules .
 Ignorance is not an excuse.
 Most festivals do not allow pets; it is a privilege, not a right.
 We want to strike a balance between all guests and pet owners.